 Business Government Collaboration

-With this new line of business still in its formative stages, AmFor took advantage of Lean Manufacturing Grants made available by the Portland Development Commission (PDC), which allowed AmFor to engage with the Oregon Manufacturing Extension Partnership (OMEP) to overhaul the firm's manufacturing and business operations.
+With this new line of business still in its formative stages, AmFor took advantage of Lean Manufacturing Grants made available by the Portland Development Commission (PDC) – allowing AmFor to engage with the Oregon Manufacturing Extension Partnership (OMEP) to overhaul the firm's manufacturing and business operations.

-Results: reduction in costs, shorter turnaround times, and fewer defects.
-These successes have translated into new customers—sometimes at the expense of competitors operating in China, Japan, and Mexico—and the hiring of 50 employees.
+These successes have translated into new customers – sometimes at the expense of competitors operating in China, Japan, and Mexico – and the hiring of 50 employees.

 Keeping Production Close to Customers

-The proximity of AmFor's design and manufacturing operations to its customers increases the firm's ability to respond quickly, accurately, and flexibly to customers' often changing needs.
+The proximity of AmFor's design and manufacturing operations to its customers increases the firm's ability to respond quickly, accurately and flexibly to customers' ever-changing needs.
 On average, the company can go from drawing/sample to first article testing in just two weeks.
-This period does not just reflect the time needed to merely meet customers' specifications, but also to go beyond and assess the design with respect to manufacturing, serviceability, industry design standards, and supply chain efficiency.
+This period does not just reflect the time needed to merely meet customers' specifications, but also to assess the design with respect to manufacturing, serviceability, industry design standards and supply chain efficiency.

-AmFor and its customers have identified the costs and risks to shipping wires and harnesses from abroad.
+AmFor and its customers have identified the costs and risks of shipping wires and harnesses from abroad.
 Having this inventory of harnesses in transit reduces their ability to respond to unforeseen circumstances, whether these involve changes to the order during the manufacturing process or defects in the order.
-Regardless of who is responsible, defects can represent unacceptable costs, especially for firms with lean manufacturing practices.
+Regardless of who is responsible, defects can represent unacceptable costs – especially for firms with lean manufacturing practices.